MicrosoftDocs/win32/desktop-src/search/-search-3x-advancedquerysyntax.md

 If a query has two or more uses of AND or OR, they will bind from left to right, regardless of whether it is AND or OR.
 That is, the query, "apple AND pear OR plum" will be interpreted as if it were written as "(apple AND pear) OR plum", and the query, "apple OR pear AND plum", will be interpreted as if it were written as "(apple OR pear) AND plum".
 So if a document contains the word plum but neither apple, nor pear, the first query will return it but the second query will not.
 Hence, we recommend that you use explicit parentheses for any query that mixes AND and OR to avoid mistakes or misinterpretations.

 A basic query searches for items that satisfy a restriction over a property.
 The only required portion of a basic query is the restriction or search value.
-If you do not specify a property, Windows Search searches all properties. <restr&gt; represents the search restriction.
+If you do not specify a property, Windows Search searches all properties. <restr> represents the search restriction.

 The following forms for a basic query are valid: